-Results confirmed, champions revealed
+Results confirmed, and 2025 champions revealed

 9th Sep 2025

 The Friday night action for BTPA trophies kicked off with Super Farm tractors, followed by Limited Pro Stocks and BTPA Super Sport trucks - the latter class on a back-to-back session, competing again on Saturday.
-In the Super Farm class, David Todd steered his Redemption tractor to the win, keeping Jamie Walton's Chasing Dreams in second, with Ifan Thomas in third place - it was the same result for the championship title, giving Toddy back-to-back titles for the last two years.
+In the Super Farm class, David Todd steered his Redemption tractor to the win, keeping Jason Walton's Chasing Dreams in second, with Ifan Thomas in third place - it was the same result for the championship title, giving Toddy back-to-back titles for the last two years.

 Friday night's Limited Pro Stock class was won by Matt Harpley, with title leader Jamie Humphrey finishing just sixth.
 Humphrey's commanding lead in the championship though, was more than enough to lift the trophy, beating Harpley to the title by a massive 27 point margin.